byBrick/Wordpress-boilerplate/readme.md

 ## Description ##

 A WordPress HTML5 boilerplate for new WordPress projects.
 Suitable for most projects.
 NOTE: This is a small boilerplate intended for small and quick sites.
-For bigger more "complete" WordPress themes I recomment you check out [_s](https://github.com/Automattic/_s) by Automatic instead.
+For bigger more "complete" WordPress themes I recommend you check out [_s](https://github.com/Automattic/_s) by Automatic instead.

 ### Features ###

-* Loads jQuery from Google CDN
 * Loads html5shiv from Google CDN (for Internet Explorer only)
 * Custom login image
 * Menu support